What is Private Lending?

 Getting Capital from a Private Lender

 Private lenders can give you the capital you need to grow your business, buy property and achieve other financial objectives.
-Private lenders may be more forgiving than banks and credit unions if you do not have the best credit score.
+They may also be more forgiving than banks and credit unions if you do not have the best credit score.
 However, you should watch out for fraudulent lenders and excessive rates and fees.
 Doing due diligence before accepting a private loan offer can help you access the capital you need at reasonable terms.

 Frequently Asked Questions